TeraokaKanekoLab/cocoa-demo/README.md

 docker compose up --build -d
 ```

-3. Open http://localhost:3000 in your browser.
+3. Open any of http://localhost:3000, http://localhost:3001, http://localhost:3002, or http://localhost:3003 in your browser.

+To change which ports are exposed (for example, when running multiple copies on the same host), set `FRONTEND_PORTS` before starting Docker Compose.
+The multi-port Node server reads the comma-separated list and binds each port.

 If you prefer to pass the API key from your shell instead of `.env`, you can do: